Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 The message always begins with the exact phrase "## Swap confirmation", followed by a markdown json format of the metadata, the metadata must be in json format like in markdown

 Confirmation message MUST also include these information in metadata:
-- Swap fee: amount paid in the token user want to swap
+- token_to_swap: the token user want to swap.
+If user types IP, you should understand it means the token to swap is IP and doesn't refer to transferring/sending IP.
-- Expected received amount: amount of the receiving token user will receive.
-This amount will be calculated based on swap quote
+- amount: amount of token to be swapped.
+Amount must be greater than 0.
+- token_to_receive: the token user want to receive in exchange.
+If user input a token not from the supported list, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
+Do not list any options.
+- slippage_tolerance: in %
 NO other information is needed.